Deployed Works Guide

 The problem

 Capability deployment can drift when done is not defined.
 Activity feels productive, but the buyer and provider may be imagining different end states.
-A good definition of done protects both sides by making outcomes, deliverables, acceptance criteria and handover visible before work begins.

 Step by step